ramitop345/python_api_project/README.md

 - install python-dotenv if not installed and load it after Settings class <pip install python-dotenv>
 - a composite key is a primary key that spans multiple columns, this helps have two columns that always has different values

-- install Alembec t Migrate/Modify Databases. this tool will help manage databases alteration so that we dont need to delete tables before updating those <pip install alembic>
+- install Alembic t Migrate/Modify Databases. this tool will help manage databases alteration so that we dont need to delete tables before updating those <pip install alembic>
 -initialise a new script directory for alembic: <alembic init <filename(alembic)>>
+- use <alembic revison autogenerate "msg"> to add a revision automatically from the models created or updated with the sqlalchemy model creation class"

+- importing CORS Dependency to manage domain restrictions <from fastapi.middleware.cors import CORSMiddleware>
+- complete documentation for CORS in Fastapi

 ****************These are query methods to communicate with mysql manually without ORM************************